The Best Double Strollers of 2017

 Analysis and Test Results

 Selecting the right double stroller for your family might be a bigger struggle than juggling the two children you want to put in it.
-With so many options, each with such varied features and designs, it can be difficult to figure out what matters and how one product compares to another.
-Add in which options are best for twins versus children of different ages, and you have a complex comparison process.
+With so many options, each with varied features and designs, it can be difficult to figure out what matters and how one product compares to another.
+Add in which options are best for twins versus children of different ages, and you have a very complex comparison process.
 In our review, we found that the differences are big, and a comparison is necessary to sort out which products worked well and which just looked good on paper.

 The sections below provide additional details on how the products performed during testing compared to one another.